24/7 Software Menu

 Today is different.

 We're going to show you how to put the process - infrastructure - in place first.

-Better yet, do you even have an infrastructure for optimum management, communication and order?
+Better yet, do you even have an infrastructure for optimum management, communication, and order?

-Let's polish your incident management infrastructure so that you can achieve peace of mind.
+Let's polish your incident management infrastructure so that you can achieve Proactive Operations.

 You'll then understand why your infrastructure is so vital to the success of your incident management process.

-You and your front-of-house staff will put up shop in a location that'll give them a visual of the entire stadium bowl – full awareness.
+You and your front-of-house staff will put up shop in a location that'll give them a visual of the entire property – full awareness.

 Your front-of-house department representatives include:

 Segmenting dispatch screens will allow your reps to focus on their incidents while the central dispatcher can maintain focus on the overall event.

 The back of house department representatives include:

-Once you separate these dispatch channels, you remove all communication barriers that will affect your incident management process.
+You remove all communication barriers that will affect your incident management process.

-You've improved your process with instant communication, multiple users in multiple locations talking to each other and department segmentation inclusive of the organization and purpose your operation needs.
+You've improved your process with instant communication, multiple users in multiple locations talking to each other, and department segmentation inclusive of the organization and purpose your operation needs.

-Now, the status of your property's incidents from "Dispatched," "On Scene," to "Closed,” will be efficiently record the details into your incident management system.
+Now, the status of your property's incidents from "Dispatched," "On Scene," to "Closed" will be efficiently record the details into your incident management system.

 You're getting all the data you need because it's being documented for your analysis.

 That's results, and this is all because you've built an infrastructure for your operation, allowing you to record comprehensive documentation, communicate it, analyze it, and then use it to strengthen your operation even more.